GeorgeWebDevCy/softone-woocommerce-integration/README.txt

 1. Adjust the repository URL, branch or release asset usage using the `softone_woocommerce_integration_update_url`, `softone_woocommerce_integration_update_branch` and `softone_woocommerce_integration_use_release_assets` filters if needed.
 1. WordPress will automatically discover updates exposed by the configured repository and prompt you to update from the Plugins screen.

+== Country Mapping Configuration ==

+SoftOne installations typically expect a numeric country identifier instead of WooCommerce ISO codes.
+Use the **Country Mappings** textarea located under **Softone Integration → Settings** to provide the mapping.
+Enter one mapping per line using the format `GR:123`, where the part before the colon is the ISO 3166-1 alpha-2 code and the part after the colon is the numeric SoftOne identifier.
+The plugin automatically normalises the input and ignores empty lines.

+Developers can further adjust the mapping in code by filtering the array exposed via the `softone_wc_integration_country_mappings` hook or by overriding individual results with the `softone_wc_integration_country_id` filter.

+== Manual QA ==

+Use the following smoke test to verify country mapping behaviour:

+1. Navigate to **Softone Integration → Settings** and populate the **Country Mappings** textarea with a sample mapping such as `GR:101`.
+Save the settings.
+1. Create a WooCommerce customer (or place a guest order) using Greece as the billing country.
+1. Confirm that the SoftOne payload written to the debug log or sent to the API contains `COUNTRY => 101` instead of the ISO code.
+If the mapping is missing, the plugin now logs an error mentioning the ISO code and skips the payload so the missing configuration can be corrected.

+Repeat the steps for each supported country to ensure the expected numeric IDs are emitted.

 == Arbitrary section ==

 You may provide arbitrary sections, in the same format as the ones above.
 This may be of use for extremely complicated